Water Ionizers and reviews from Alkaline Water Plus Skip to main content

 Jump to Section

-- Section 1: Why Water Science Matters & Molecular Hydrogen and Cellular Signaling
+Section 1: Why Water Science Matters & Molecular Hydrogen

 Water is the most abundant molecule in the human body and the foundation of nearly every biological process.

-Every cell in the body depends on water to transport nutrients, regulate temperature, remove metabolic waste, maintain electrical balance, and support cellular chemistry.
+Every cell depends on water to transport nutrients, regulate temperature, remove metabolic waste, maintain electrical balance, and support cellular chemistry.

-For many years, water research focused primarily on purity and contamination.
+For many years, water research focused mainly on purity and contamination.
 Questions about bacteria, heavy metals, pesticides, and industrial chemicals rightly became major public health concerns.

-But over the past several decades, scientists have begun looking at water from another angle.
+But over the past several decades, researchers have also begun asking another question:

 Could the physical and chemical characteristics of water itself influence biological systems?

-That question has led to several emerging areas of research, including:
+That question has helped drive growing interest in several areas of research, including:

 Two technologies that intersect with this research are water ionizers and hydrogen water machines.